jina-ai/jina/docs/concepts/orchestration/deployment.md

 A Deployment can be used to deploy an Executor and serve it using `gRPC` or `HTTP` protocol, or a composition of them.

-### GRPC protocol
+### gRPC protocol

-GRPC protocol is the default protocol used by a Deployment to expose Executor to the outside world, and is the protocol used to communicate between Gateway and an Executor inside a Flow.
+gRPC is the default protocol used by a Deployment to expose Executors to the outside world, and is used to communicate between the Gateway and an Executor inside a Flow.

 ### HTTP protocol

-A Deployment when used in stand-alone (without being part of a Flow) can be served using HTTP protocol which would allow external services to connect via REST.
+HTTP can be used for a stand-alone Deployment (without being part of a Flow), which allows external services to connect via REST.

 ```python
 from jina import Deployment, Executor, requests